zachhannum/the-dark-between/src/pages/Enzo Quint.md

 Takes place in the Bathyslab during one of their Thread experiments.
 They sever a man’s Thread and he sees the Dark Between, then becomes an Umbral.
 Enzo mentions Ari by name in the tape, asking him to adjust some valves.
 Ari hisses at him not to mention him by name.
 Their experiment fails and the Bathyslab is lost.

 #### The Third Tape
-Takes place in Gris.
-Enzo has realized that he was still missing a key component to his experiments, and has travelled to Gris in order to figure it out.
+Takes place after Enzo returned from Gris.
+Enzo has realized that he was still missing a key component to his experiments, and had travelled to Gris in order to figure it out.
+There, he discovered [[The Lightless Eye]], a sect that believes in [[The Altrement]].
+He learns techniques from them, and buys some of their technology from them.
+He also mentions Rikkart in this tape, since he sees him in Gris, but its worded in a way that can be misconstrued as working with him as they already suspect.

 #### The Fifth Tape
 Vera is revealed.
 Enzo argues with her, telling her he won’t help with her plans.
 If he knew what he was really doing